c4cs/c4cs.github.io/_lectures/w18/week11.markdown

 ---

-# Before we begin, let's update our VM...
+# Before we begin, update your VM...

 ## Ensure all local packages are up to date